Jump to Content

 Background and Need for Agency Action

-In Executive Order 13212, Actions to Expedite Energy-Related Projects, the President ordered that "…executive departments and agencies take appropriate actions to expedite projects that will increase the production, transmission, or conservation of energy."
-In addition, Title II, Section 211, of the Energy Policy Act of 2005 (P.L.
-109-58) provides that the Secretary of the Interior (the Secretary) should, within 10 years of enactment of the Act, "…seek to have approved non-hydropower renewable energy projects located on the public lands with a generation capacity of at least 10,000 megawatts of electricity".
-The Department of Energy (DOE) and the Bureau of Land Management (BLM) (the Agencies) have identified utility-scale solar energy development as a potentially critical component in meeting these mandates.
+In Executive Order 13212, Actions to Expedite Energy-Related Projects, the President ordered that executive departments and agencies "…take appropriate actions to expedite projects that will increase the production, transmission, or conservation of energy."
+In addition, Section 211, of the Energy Policy Act of 2005 (P.L.
+109-58) provides that the Secretary of the Interior should, within 10 years of enactment of the Act, "…seek to have approved non-hydropower renewable energy projects located on the public lands with a generation capacity of at least 10,000 megawatts of electricity".
+The Energy Independence and Security Act of 2007 requires DOE to facilitate integration of utility-scale solar energy into regional electricity transmission systems, and Executive Order 13514 requires federal agencies to help advance local efforts for renewable energy development.
+The Agencies have identified utility-scale solar energy development as an important component in meeting these mandates.

 Proposed Agency-Specific Programs

-Utility-scale solar energy projects generate electricity that is distributed to consumers through the electric power transmission grid.
-The Agencies have determined that specific actions should be taken to further evaluate the impacts of such development.
-The Agencies are considering the development and implementation of agency-specific programs that would establish environmental policies and mitigation strategies (e.g., best management practices and siting criteria) related to solar energy development in six western states (Arizona, California, Colorado, New Mexico, Nevada, and Utah).
+Utility-scale solar energy projects (defined for the Solar PEIS as facilities with a generation capacity of 20 MW or greater) generate electricity that is distributed to consumers through the electric power transmission grid.
+The Agencies determined that specific actions should be taken to further evaluate the impacts of such development.
+Through the PEIS, the BLM considered the development and implementation of a new Solar Energy Program that would establish environmental policies and design features (e.g., mitigation requirements) related to solar energy development in six southwestern states (Arizona, California, Colorado, New Mexico, Nevada, and Utah).
+The DOE considered development and implementation of new guidance relevant to DOE-supported solar projects.

 National Environmental Policy Act